 But, if you weigh, for example, above 80kg (180 lb), you should probably consider a saddle with some padding.
 It is usually made of foam or gel.

-Brands like Specialized or Fizik also experiment with 3D printed liquid polymer saddles.
-This technology allows them to adjust the density in various areas of the saddle.
+Brands like Specialized or Fizik also experiment with 3D-printed liquid polymer saddles.
+This technology allows them to adjust the density in various saddle areas.

 More padding ≠ More comfort